310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori serious %}
-Dunno...
-She barely talks, even on HoldHands, so...
+Dunno… She barely talks, even on HoldHands, so…

 Anyway, I think we should change now before we head over to the live show.